 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.

-Unsecured personal loans don’t require collateral and can be used to pay for virtually anything, from home renovations to debt consolidation.
-When you take out a personal loan, the lender gives you a lump sum of money to be repaid with interest in fixed monthly payments over a set period of time, typically 12 to 60 months.
-Here are some common personal loan purposes.
+Whether your personal loan is unsecured or backed by collateral, it’s a source of funding that can be used to pay for virtually anything, from debt consolidation to home improvements.
+With personal loans, the lender gives you a lump sum of money that you repay with interest in fixed installments, typically over 12 to 60 months.

 1. Refinancing credit card debt

 High-interest credit card debt can place a burden on your finances and make it difficult to reach your financial goals.
 When you carry a revolving credit card balance, you’re paying compounding interest on purchases you’ve already made, which is an expensive way to borrow money.

 Personal loans offer fixed monthly payments, which can make them easier to keep track of than credit cards with variable rates.
 Refinancing credit card debt with a personal loan can save you money with potentially lower fixed APRs and a set repayment schedule.
 (The annual percentage rate, or APR, is a more accurate measure of your borrowing costs, as it includes the interest rate plus fees.)